JohnTigue/tigue.com/content/blog/server_loveless_architecture/index.md

 be the minimum impedance mismatch for allocating compute? #serverless

 1. Explicit design constraint: you cannot hug these servers

+Loveless servers as in how [FNGs](https://en.wikipedia.org/wiki/FNG_syndrome) were perceived: transient and prone to failure.

 I've decided to use the term "server loveless architecture" as the